QALC man page

 sync units, sync (on*, off)

-temperature units, temp (0* = hybrid, 1 = absolute, 2 = relative) Determines how expressions with temperature units are calculated (hybrid acts as absolute if the expression contains different temperature units, otherwise as relative).
+temperature calculation, temp (0* = hybrid, 1 = absolute, 2 = relative) Determines how expressions with temperature units are calculated (hybrid acts as absolute if the expression contains different temperature units, otherwise as relative).

 update exchange rates, upxrates (-1* = ask, 0 = never, > 0 = days)